 Care should also be taken not to operate cars or other internal combustion engines in enclosed spaces or attached garages.
 A third of CO poisoning deaths are the result of accidental exposure from vehicles running in closed garages.

 People who heat with propane appliances, older wall or floor gas furnaces and fireplaces should be especially careful.
 Fireplaces and wood stoves should be checked for damage and cleaned each year before use.
 If you are concerned about the safety of your gas furnace or oven, contact your local utility provider or utility-certified heating contractor immediately and request a Combustion Appliance Safety Test.
 Some utility companies will inspect home equipment for little or no charge.

-ARB data show that outdoor CO levels rise throughout California between the months of November and March because of stagnant weather conditions.
-These outdoor levels of CO have been measured in covered garages and at busy intersections.
-Rising levels of outdoor CO may generate health complaints in sensitive people.
+ARB data show that outdoor CO levels rise throughout California between November and March because of stagnant weather conditions.
+Outdoor levels of CO high enough to trigger health complaints in sensitive people have been measured in covered garages and at busy intersections.
 Cars should be tuned and muffler systems checked regularly for exhaust leaks.

 Free booklets, "Combustion Pollutants in Your Home" and "Woodburning Handbook" is available from ARB by calling (916) 322-8282 or by writing to: Air Resources Board, Indoor Air Quality Program, Research Division, P.O.
 Box 2815, Sacramento, CA 95812.